tobydragon/thinkcspy/_sources/Selection/Nestedconditionals.rst

 **Check your understanding**

 .. mchoice:: test_question6_6_1
-   :answer_a: No
+   :answer_a: Yes
-   :answer_b: Yes
+   :answer_b: No
    :correct: a
    :feedback_a: This is a legal nested if-else statement.
 The inner if-else statement is contained completely within the body of the outer else-block.
    :feedback_b: This is a legal nested if-else statement.
 The inner if-else statement is contained completely within the body of the outer else-block.

-   Will the following code cause an error?
+   Is this valid Python code?

    .. code-block:: python